Find your perfect college degree

 A Major Factor: Control And Fear Through Persistent Bad News

-Before the technology-driven era, college students received updates from newspapers or radio/TV broadcasts at specific schedules.
-Today, young adults are four times more likely to obtain news from social media, according to Pew Research Center.
+Before the technology-driven era, college students received updates from newspapers or radio/TV broadcasts on specific schedules.
+Today, young adults are four times more likely to obtain news from social media, according to the Pew Research Center.